Common Name: ZZ Plants, Zanzibar Gem, ZZ Plant, Zuzu Plant, Aroid Palm, Eternity Plant, Emerald Palm, ZZ Zenzi, ZZ The Raven

-Botanical Name: Zamioculcus Zamiifolia, Zamioculcus Zamiifolia 'Zenzi'
+Botanical Name: Zamioculcus Zamiifolia, Zamioculcus Zamiifolia 'Zenzi', Zamioculcus Zamiifolia 'Raven'

 A perfect gift for your negligent, plant-loving friend, this shiny and slick easy-care plant has a unique, eye-catching form and a gorgeous, dense cluster of glossy zig-zag leaves.
 It is drought tolerant, can handle dry air, and can adjust to low-light conditions.
-If given bright indirect light, it will shoot out new growth, much like emerging bamboo shoots, more often.
+If given bright indirect light, it will shoot out new growth, much like emerging bamboo shoots.
 Like a succulent, the thick stems and bulbous roots store water, making it the perfect houseplant for the traveler or workaholic.
 It is probably the most hardy indoor plant you can buy -- just don’t over-water it!

 ZZ Plants are known to be slow growers, but in the right conditions, ample light and warm temperatures, they can grow faster!
 They generally reach about 3' in height but will spread our horizontally if given the space.
 ZZ Zenzi is a slow grower in comparison to the standard zamiifolia, making it the perfect office desk companion!
+If ZZ Plants excite you and you love deep ebony leaves, then you will trip over yourself for the ZZ Raven!
+This enchanting houseplant has the same care requirements but can handle living in slightly lower light conditions!

 Important!
 ZZ Plants are poisonous if ingested, so be very careful if you have pets and/or small children.